official-clockwork/Clockwork/README.md

 Clockwork welcomes contributions from anyone interested in advancing HCE technology.

 ### Benchmarks
 - Use the built-in `bench` command, which runs a fixed-depth search over internal test positions and outputs a hash-like number (the sum of visited nodes).
+Make sure that the last commit includes a line containing `Bench: xxxxxx`, where `xxxxxx` is the result of the aforementioned command.
+Non-compliant commits get automatically flagged by our CI.
 - You must always make sure that the engine compiles in both **normal** and **evaltune** mode:
   ```bash
   make